 Edinburgh in the late 18th and early 19th century was not a pleasant place to live.
-It was crowded, insanitary and unhealthy.
-Those who could afford to lived outside the city centre or Old Town in the expanding suburbs.
+It was crowded, unsanitary and unhealthy.
+Those who could afford to live outside the city centre or Old Town in the expanding suburbs.
 Others had moved out of the crowded tenements into the New Town as it was gradually built from the 1760s.
 But this exodus into more salubrious dwellings was counteracted by the influx of economic migrants coming into the city in search of a living.

 Among the incomers to the city was a population of people seeking employment.
-In 1828 two Irish migrants, William Hare and William Burke, met whilst living at the lodging house of Hare's wife, Margaret Laird, in Tanner's Close.
+Late 1827, two Irish migrants, William Hare and William Burke, met whilst living at the lodging house of Hare's wife, Margaret Laird, in Tanner's Close.
 Tanner's Close was located in the West Port, near the busy Grassmarket.
 Margaret Laird and William Hare were poor but fairly secure financially in comparison to the itinerant workers or pensioners who lodged with them.

 William Burke had been a worker in the construction of the Edinburgh and Glasgow Union Canal and subsequently developed a shoe-mending business.
 However, Burke and Hare were always looking for opportunities to supplement their income and this is what led them on their murderous enterprise to supply bodies to Dr Robert Knox, for use in his anatomy school in Edinburgh.
 Find out more about the story of Burke and Hare and the West Port murders in our Arthur’s Seat Coffins story.
 By looking at what life was like in Edinburgh at the time of Burke and Hare, we can better understand what drove them to do what they did to better their lot.